IrisC113/study-of-power-outages/README.md

 After training, the model achieved an RMSE of 8292.16 minutes, which is an improvement over the baseline model’s RMSE of 8919.55.
 It shows that adding relevant features and tuning the model carefully can lead to better performance, especially on data with a lot of variation like this.

 ## Fairness Analysis

+**Groups:**
+- **Group X**: Outages in high electricity price regions (RES.PRICE > national median)
+- **Group Y**: Outages in low electricity price regions (RES.PRICE ≤ national median)

+**Evaluation Metric:** RMSE (Root Mean Squared Error)

+**Hypotheses:**
+- Null Hypothesis (H₀): The model is fair.
+RMSE for Group X and Group Y are equal.
+- Alternative Hypothesis (H₁): The model is unfair.
+RMSE for Group X (high-price) is higher than Group Y.

+<iframe
+  src="assets/rmse_diff_bootstrap_distribution.html"
+  width="700"
+  height="600"
+  frameborder="0"
+></iframe>

+**Test Statistic:** Difference in RMSE (RMSE_X - RMSE_Y)
+**Significance Level:** α = 0.05
+**p-value:** 0.42

+**Conclusion:**
+Based on the statistical analysis (p = 0.42 > 0.05), we fail to reject the null hypothesis, indicating that the observed RMSE difference of -0.008 minutes between high and low electricity price regions is not statistically significant.
+This suggests that the model’s prediction error in high-price areas is slightly lower, but the difference is likely due to random variation.
+Therefore, there is no evidence that the model performs unfairly in high-price regions, demonstrating compliance with fairness requirements.

+**Recommendation:**
+Maintain the current model without region-specific adjustments related to electricity price.
+Implement ongoing monitoring of model stability through periodic recalculation of RMSE differences between groups and automate fairness testing workflows.
+Additionally, expand fairness analysis to include other sensitive subgroups, such as climatic zones and socioeconomic factors.
+For future improvements, consider incorporating features unique to high-price areas and investigating potential nonlinear relationships between electricity price and outage duration.